-Russ Cohen’s foraging book, Wild Plants I Have Known…and Eaten, originally published in 2004 and now (as of June, 2020) in its eighth printing, is a great complement to his walks and talks, as well as an engaging and accessible introduction for anyone new to the subject.
+Russ Cohen’s foraging book, Wild Plants I Have Known…and Eaten, originally published in 2004 and now (as of June, 2024) in its ninth edition, is a great complement to his walks and talks, as well as an engaging and accessible introduction for anyone new to the subject.

 The book describes over forty species of edible wild plants commonly found in Essex County and, for that matter, most of New England.
 Artistic yet accurate illustrations by Stephanie Letendre augment the plant descriptions.